Fundamentals of Sound |

 Pitch:

 Discussions on pitch usually revolve around music.
 However, pitch and pitch contours are quite significant in speech and, in some languages, pitch inflections carry specific semantic meaning.
 The frequency range of hearing extends from ~20Hz to ~20,000Hz (or 20kHz).
 These values constitute the low and high absolute thresholds of frequency perception, respectively.
 Listen to a sine signal sweeping through this range.
-[This will be a test more of your listening equipment than of your hearing].
+[This will test your listening equipment more than your hearing].

 |